supriyonaskar/supriyonaskar.github.io/_pages/about.md

 profile:
   align: right
-  image: prof_pic.jpg
+  image: supriyo1.jpg

-  image_circular: false # crops the image to make it circular
+order: 1
+news: true  # includes a list of news items

-selected_papers: true # includes a list of papers marked as "selected={true}"
+selected_papers: true # includes a list of papers marked as
 social: true  # includes social icons at the bottom of the page

-announcements:
-  enabled: true # includes a list of news items
-  scrollable: true # adds a vertical scroll bar if there are more than 3 news items
-  limit: 5 # leave blank to include all the news in the `_news` folder
+---

 Hello, welcome to my homepage!